The Nurse Residency Program

 To join our mailing list please click here.

-We offer a 12-month Nurse Residency Program and a Nurse Residency Transition Program that educates and supports new graduate nurses, offering professional development and help with work/life balance.
+We offer a 12-month Nurse Residency Program, accredited by the Commission on Collegiate Nursing Education (2013-2018), and a Nurse Residency Transition Program that educates and supports new graduate nurses, offering professional development and help with work/life balance.
 Participants network with expert nurses from both the hospital and the UI College of Nursing.
 We are part of the the University HealthSystem Consortium and the American Association of Colleges of Nursing NRP program.
 Lectures, discussions, and hands-on learning experiences include:

 - Evidence-Based Practice